 Developing Young Athletes in Somerset & helping them to be the best they can be…

-Peter’s coaching philosophy is based on considerable experience of coaching athletes – 11 years intensive coaching – a commitment to learning how to improve his coaching and delivery rather than just stay in his comfort zone and repeat the same things time and time again.
-Peter tries very hard to keep abreast of developments in the world of athletics and attends numerous coaching workshops and conferences, as well as being on the England Athletics National Coach Development Programme, which provides access to some of our top athletics coaches.
+Peter’s coaching philosophy is based on considerable experience of coaching athletes – 14 years intensive coaching – a commitment to learning how to improve his coaching and delivery rather than just stay in his comfort zone and repeat the same things time and time again.
+Peter tries very hard to keep abreast of developments in the world of athletics and attends numerous coaching workshops and conferences.
+He was also part of the England Athletics National Coach Development Programme, which provided access to some of our top athletics coaches.
 Peter is privileged to have been mentored by former GB International athlete and coach Dan Cossins, who was based in Bath and coached Olympic athletes Danny Talbot and Emily Diamond.

 Peter’s approach to coaching takes into account current “best practice” so that the delivery, although physically and mentally challenging, is set at a level appropriate to the long term needs of the athletes with whom he works.

-Peter has always been a sprints coach and coaches the sprints group at Mendip AC.
+Peter has always been a sprints coach and coached the sprints group at Mendip AC.
 He is confident coaching all sprints events along with the 4 x 100m relay.

-Peter is a member of the coaching team at North Somerset Athletics Academy (click here) where he coaches sprints to athletes in school years 5 and above.
+Peter is a member of the coaching team at North Somerset Athletics Academy (click here) where he coaches mainly sprints, hurdles and long jump to athletes in school years 5 and above.

 Peter was a member of the coaching team for the Somerset Disability Squad, which trained at Yeovil, and has coached all sprints together with shot and discus (coaching ended in August 2013 due to lack of funding).